datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter4.md

 title       : Sorting
 description : This chapter deals with getting more of an insight into the data we have, by helping us sort through it.
 --- type:NormalExercise lang:r xp:100 skills:1 key:f2c94437a4
-## 1. Sort
+## sort

-When looking at a dataset, we may want to sort the data in an order that makes more sense to analyse it.
-Let's see how we can do that with the `murders` dataset that we have.
+When looking at a dataset, we may want to sort the data in an order that makes more sense for analysis.
+Let's learn to do this using the  `murders` as an example.

 *** =instructions
 Use the `$` operator to access the population size data and store it the object `pop`.
-Then use the `sort` function to redefine pop so that it is sorted.
+Then use the `sort` function to redefine `pop` so that it is sorted.
 Finally use the `[` operator to report the smallest population size.